 - Fishy Odor.
 Not literally fishy – more of a pungent smell.
 If you notice the air in one part of your home is rather stuffy, it is highly likely there is a mold hidden behind a wallpaper or in the wall.

 - Detecting Mold.
 There are places in your home where you will easily notice its appearance, for instance, in your bathroom.
 In your shower or a bathtub, it will be really easy to distinguish mold from the regular soap scum; still, in your basement, you will have to dig a little deeper.
-We recommend using scientifically proven mold detection methods like these EC3 Test Plates - which are both simple to use and affordable.
+We recommend using scientifically proven mold detection methods like these Diagnostic Mold Test Kits - which are both simple to use and affordable.

 - Health Issues.
 As already mentioned, mold is one of the biggest causes of asthma; however, even if you feel a bit listless, congested, or notice you have watery eyes, these too can be the signs of mold.
 Furthermore, often those who have mold problem at home feel much better when they leave for work, or even for just two or three hours (see Sick Building Syndrome).